mubassirjahan/mubassirjahan/README.md

 ### Hi there 👋
       I'm Mubassir Jahan.
-		    I am a Computer Science Graduate from NSU.
+		I am an engineering graduate from Computer Science and Engineering of North South University.
 		I am an Aspiring Software Engineer as well as an AI Researcher.
-During my free time, I normally spend my time with family, play video games, and sometimes try to click natural photographs.
-I love to learn new things and implement them in real-life scenarios.
+I tend to take up new challenges and learn new skills.
+		I love meeting new people, exchanging ideas, and spreading knowledge and positivity.

         - 📫 How to reach me: ... by Email: jmubassir@gmail.com